Chapter 02 - The Game Loop

 }

-A little bit note on threading.
+A little note on threading.
 GLFW requires to be initialized from the main thread.
 Polling of events should also be done in that thread.
 Therefore, instead of creating a separate thread for the game loop, which is what you would see commonly in games, we will execute everything from the main thread.
-This is whey we do not create new Thread in the start method.
+This is why we do not create a new `Thread` in the `start` method.

 package org.lwjglb.game;